 The reference for this beautiful classical piece is the Classical Fake Book, 2nd Edition, Hal Leonard (2013).
 It provides chord symbols that yield the anchor line shown (the chord symbols are not shown because there's nothing new in them).
-It opens and closes with four bars in the Ionian mode of the home tonic.
-In between, it can be understood as a succession of classical modes, or as a single, extended non-classical mode - the 9-note major family scale IIAMI+.
-The latter is simpler for this piece because it provides all the melody and most of the harmony, and minimizes the number of mode changes to think about.
-Ornamental elements of the harmony (highlighted in yellow) are the common P and L functional substitutions for tritones A and I. Red highlighting identifies high notes.
+It opens and closes with four bars in the III mode of the home tonic.
+In between, it can be understood as a succession of classical modes, or the whole piece can be understood as in a single, extended non-classical mode IIAMI+, the 9-note major family scale that includes III as a sub-scale.
+The latter is simpler for this piece because it provides all the melody and most of the harmony.
+Ornamental elements of the harmony not in this scale (highlighted in yellow) are the common P and L functional substitutions for tritones A and I. Timing is 4/4 and is mostly obvious, so no downbeat line is shown.